Carter Kieboom Preview, Player Props: Nationals vs. Dodgers

-Carter Kieboom -- hitting .128 with a home run, two walks and three RBI in his past 10 games -- will be in action for the Washington Nationals versus the Los Angeles Dodgers, with Bobby Miller on the mound, on September 9 at 4:05 PM ET.
+After batting .128 with a home run, two walks and three RBI in his past 10 games, Carter Kieboom and the Washington Nationals face the Los Angeles Dodgers (who will hand the ball to Ryan Yarbrough) at 1:35 PM ET on Sunday.

-He is looking to get back on track after a four-strikeout performance in his most recent game against the Dodgers.
+He is looking to bounce back following he struck out four times in his most recent game against the Dodgers.

 Carter Kieboom Game Info & Props vs. the Dodgers